fallen-icarus/cardano-loans/README.md

 All actions are largely categorized into two broad phases:

 1. *Negotiation Phase* - this is when borrowers ask for a loan, lenders make offers, and negotiations happen.
-It ends when either the borrower and lender go their separate ways or a borrower accepts a lender's offer.
+It ends when either the borrower and lender go their separate ways, or a borrower accepts a lender's offer.
 2. *Active Phase* - this phase starts when a borrower accepts a lender's offer.
 During this phase, the protocol will enforce all terms agreed upon during the negotiation phase.

-##### Phase UTxOs
+#### Phase UTxOs

 Further dividing the protocol's phases, each phase separates "states" into dedicated UTxO types.